eddietheengineer/VoronUsers/printer_mods/eddie/LED_Bar_Clip/Readme.md

+# LED Light Bar Clip

-This simple LED clip allows you to mount LED Strip (16.6mm spacing between LEDs) to your 2020 Extrusion.
+This simple LED clip allows you to mount LED Strip (60 LED/meter spacing) to your 2020 Extrusion.
 It has baffles to block the light from shining in your face.
-Print one per LED!
+Print one piece per LED, slide the strip through the parts, and then snap into the extrusion.
+At corners, you can cut the LED strip where marked for cutting and solder wires to jump to the next section, or you can have a continuous strip all the way around--the strip may just bunch up a bit in the corners.
+I typically mount these on the front and sides so they do not shine in my face.

+Changelog:

+-Version 2 shortens the total height of the clip to 16.5mm vs. th.
+17mm of the original version.
+This means the LEDs will be aligned with the openings in the baffles better.